 Keep reading: Internal linking for SEO: why and how »

 Agreed, it is a bit of work.
-But if you set to mind to it, follow these 4 steps and use the Yoast SEO site structure features, you’ll be able to improve your site’s structure significantly.
-And that is most definitely going to result in longer visits by your readers and in higher rankings in Google.
+But if you set to mind to it, follow these 4 steps, and use the Yoast SEO site structure features, you’ll be able to improve your site’s structure significantly.
+That’s most definitely going to result in longer visits by your readers and in higher rankings in Google.
+Well worth the effort, wouldn’t you say?

 Read on: Site structure: the ultimate guide »